Uruguay

 Capital gains are treated as ordinary income for CIT purposes.

-As a general rule, capital gains are calculated as the selling price minus the fiscal cost (usually acquisition cost updated by certain inflationary indexes) of goods being sold.
+As a general rule, capital gains are calculated as the sales price minus the fiscal cost (usually acquisition cost updated by certain inflationary indexes) of goods being sold.
 In certain cases, not all the fiscal cost may be deductible, depending on the application or not of the compulsory proportional deduction mentioned previously in the Taxes on corporate income section.

 Furthermore, for certain capital gains, there are special ways of determining the taxable income (e.g. based on notional income).